 CustomerInfo.yml<!--NeedCopy-->file values that must be edited (underlined in red):

 On your Cloud portal click the hamburger menu again and go to Identity and Access Management:

-Back on your Cloud portal, under the Identity and Access Management portal and API Access tab, enter the name you want to identify this API key with on the Name your Secure Client box and then click the Create Client button.
-Note: This generates the
+Back on your Cloud portal, go to the Identity and Access Management portal and API Access tab.
+Enter the name you want to identify this API key with on the Name your Secure Client box.
+Then click the Create Client button.
+Note: This action generates the

 Manually create the Zone Mapping file (ZoneMapping.yml)

 On-Premises Zones cannot be automatically migrated to a cloud Resource Location, so they must be mapped using the

 file.
 Note: Migration failures occur if the zone is not mapped with a homonymous resource location (a Resource Location with the exact same name).

 Back in the same directory where your .yml files reside